|Question||Department / Office||Phone|

 - Clothing and hair styles are a matter of personal choice (except for schools with uniforms).
 The school shall be concerned only when these impact the health and safety of students and staff.

 Examples of inappropriate clothing include:

-clothing where the torso is exposed, i.e., tube tops, half shirts, halters
+- clothing where the buttocks or torso is exposed, i.e., tube tops, half shirts, halters

 Additionally, site leadership may establish a site-specific dress code addendum in the following circumstances:

 - Times when students are engaged in extracurricular or other special school activities and where the standard dress and appearance policy would not be appropriate for the activity.